Part 1

 Before writing a single line of PowerShell, you need two things set up: a local server to run Active Directory, and a cloud identity tenant to connect it to.

+On the cloud side, I set up a free Microsoft Entra ID tenant.
 Entra ID is Microsoft's cloud-based identity platform, formerly called Azure Active Directory.
-It's what sits behind every Microsoft 365 login, and it's one of the most widely deployed identity platforms in enterprise environments today.
+It's what sits behind every Microsoft 365 login and it's one of the most widely deployed identity platforms in enterprise environments today.
+You get a free tenant with any Azure account, no credit card required.